Laney

 I had breakfast at the Little Easy Cafe, cheesy grits, collard greens and a veggie omelet.
 The chef is a guy named Jay who’s spent his career in the restaurant business, and what he wants to do is write.

-Ashley, Dobbs and the visceral nature of her rage
+Ashley, Dobbs and the Visceral Nature of Rage

 America is a beautiful thing…